aws-samples/alb-sso-mwaa/README.md

         "CertificateArn": "..."
     }

-Define one Amazon MWAA configurations along with the VPC details as defined by the `VpcCIDR`, `MaxAZs`, `NatGateways`, `PublicSubnetMask` and `PrivateSubnetMask` fields.
+Define one Amazon MWAA configurations along with its VPC details as defined by the `VpcCIDR`, `MaxAZs`, `NatGateways`, `PublicSubnetMask` and `PrivateSubnetMask` fields.

 Example to create a new large, public Amazon MWAA environment named "Env1":